 I am Emeritus Professor of Psychology at the University of Dundee, Scotland.
-I was Chair of Cognitive Psychology, Head of Psychology, and Dean, from 2003 until recently, when I decided to focus exclusively on writing, science journalism, and talking.
+I was Chair of Cognitive Psychology, Head of Psychology, and Dean, from 2003 until 2017, when I decided to focus exclusively on writing, science journalism, and talking.
 Visit http://www.trevorharley.com for much more information.

-I am the author of several books, including the best selling texts The psychology of language (now in its fourth edition) and Talking the talk: Language, psychology and science, Psychology of weather, and The science of consciousness.
-I am currently also writing books on the science of consciousness and on psychology and the weather, both due to be published later thi year.
-Several other books are in the pipeline.
-I frequently give public talks, mostly in London, on topics including the meaning of dreams, depression and mental illness, and how to age well.
+I am the author of several books, including the best selling texts The psychology of language (now in its fourth edition), Talking the talk: Language, psychology and science, Psychology of weather, and The science of consciousness.
+I am currently writing books on the weather and mental illness, and on death, dying, and the meaning of life.
+Before Covid I gave frequent public talks, mostly in London, on topics including the meaning of dreams, depression and mental illness, and how to age well.

 My research interests are varied and I have published widely in some of the leading peer-reviewed psychology journals.
 My interests include language production, how we represent meaning, computer models of the mind, sleep and dreams, consciousness, mental illness, personality and motivation, the effects of brain damage on behaviour, and how the weather influences behaviour.

 I believe passionately that scientists, particularly those paid from the public purse, have a duty to explain what they do to that public.
 I also believe that we can reach a wide audience by the use of social media and new ways of explaining what we do.